merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 <details markdown="1"><summary>Show/Hide Process for getting Table 6</summary>
 You can find the corresponding KOs for each CAZy class by searching the KEGG website for Orthology entries that include a link to that class in the `Other DBs` section.
 There were many KOs for GH13, so only the ones explicitly labeled as α-amylase were included in the table.
 There was no link from KEGG to GH89.
 Examining the pages linked from [the CAZy page for GH89](http://www.cazy.org/GH89.html) suggests that [K01205](https://www.kegg.jp/entry/K01205) has this function; however, it seems to be the human version of this enzyme and may not be relevant to microbes.

-Accession numbers from other databases are sometimes linked KEGG Orthology webpages for matching KOs.
+Accession numbers from other databases are sometimes linked from the KEGG Orthology webpages for matching KOs.
+For these GH families, I only found links to the [NCBI Clusters of Orthologous Genes (COGs) database](https://www.ncbi.nlm.nih.gov/research/cog-project/).
 </details>

 Note that not all of these will be exactly what we are looking for, since these are fairly broad enzyme families.
 But we at least have a few options to look for (except for GH89).